vwilson05/real-estate-management/docs/ui_ux.md

 - **Component Libraries:** Leverage Tremor for data visualization and UI components.
 - **Decoupled UI Layer:** Ensure the UI layer is separated from business logic, allowing for easier updates and maintenance.
 - **Theme Implementation:** Use CSS variables with HSL values for consistent theming across the application.
+- **Border Styling:** The `border-border` class is used to apply the theme's border color to elements.
+This is defined in the Tailwind configuration and uses the CSS variable `--border` for consistent styling across light and dark modes.
+- **Component Architecture:** Follow a modular approach with components organized by functionality:
+  - UI components in `src/components/ui/`
+  - Feature-specific components in `src/components/[feature]/`
+  - Layout components in `src/components/layout/`
+- **React Hooks:** Use React hooks like `useState` and `useEffect` for managing component state and side effects.
+- **Next.js Integration:** Leverage Next.js features like client-side navigation and server-side rendering for optimal performance.

 ## Final Thoughts
 Focus on continuous improvement by gathering user feedback, analyzing usage patterns, and iterating on the design to ensure that the final product remains clean, modern, and exceptionally intuitive.